Any Light Particle Searches with ALPS II: Description of the first science campaign: Performance of the Optical System

-Assessing the total attenuation that the power circulating in the cavity experiences through one round trip ($A$) is critical to knowing not only the resonant enhancement factor during the run, but a number of other parameters as well.
-Fortunately $A$ can be measured via a combination the cavity \ac{FSR} $f_0$ and storage time $\tau$.
-The relationship between these parameters is given by
+Assessing the total attenuation $A$ is critical to knowing not only the resonant enhancement factor during the run, but a number of other parameters as well.
+Fortunately, $A$ can be measured via a combination the cavity \ac{FSR} $f_0$ and storage time $\tau$.
+The relationship between these parameters is